What is Feedback and Why is it Important?

 "If we never learn to take something apart, test the assumptions, and reconstruct it, we end up trapped in what other people tell us — trapped in the way things have always been done." – FS

-A lot of concepts appearing to be feedback are NOT helpful to our development, or at least, not in on their own.
+A lot of concepts appearing to be feedback are not helpful to our development — or at least, not on their own.

 1. Feedback is my performance review